Don’t Wait for a Recruiter’s Call (or a Layoff) to Start Your Job Search

 Staying on the radar of past connections can lead to lucrative opportunities; you’ll never know if they’re hiring or their employers are seeking your expertise, unless you get in touch.

-You knew this was coming, right?
-Letting your resume content fester over time isn’t a good idea, especially if there are ominous rumblings in the economy or your career field.
-(See Still Using Your College Resume for Your Executive Job Search?)
+Letting your resume stagnate isn’t a good idea, especially if there are ominous rumblings in the economy or your industry.

-Updating your resume prior to launching your executive job search is always a good idea.
-There’s a reason September is Update Your Resume Month at global careers association Career Directors International – reminding you to tackle this task annually (of course, any month will do!).
+Getting your resume ready when you’re NOT in a rush will always pay off.
+There’s a reason September is Update Your Resume Month at global careers association Career Directors International – reminding you to tackle this task regularly.

-- Broader responsibilities, such as taking over a new division, leading an IT implementation project, or steering a post-M&A integration
+- Additional responsibilities, such as taking over a new division, leading an IT project, or steering a post-M&A integration.

 All of these wins will make a positive impression when added to your outdated resume – and don’t forget to update LinkedIn, too.

 Your visibility as a leader could be a core reason why you’re recruited for a new opportunity.
-Instead of waiting for someone to tap you on the shoulder in your executive job search, seek out coveted membership or positions that reinforce your value proposition.
+Don’t wait for someone to tap you on the shoulder; seek out memberships or positions that elevate your brand.

-Some initial steps might be to research nonprofit or volunteer associations, such as your HOA or a community organization.
-These roles are often a great steppingstone to a paid board position or new executive position.
+Get started by researching nonprofit or volunteer associations, such as your HOA or a community organization.
+These roles are often a great steppingstone to a paid board position or new executive role.

-This meeting could come in the form of a virtual interview, which requires more work and preparation than a traditional interview.
+A virtual interview often requires more work and preparation than a traditional interview.
 In Executives, Here’s How to Prepare for a Virtual Interview, you’ll see steps to put your best foot forward so you’re ready for the camera.

 You can also leverage traditional interviewing tips to refresh your memory (and approach) prior to meeting your next employer.
 In What to Watch Out for When Interviewing in 2023, Jack Kelly covers some ways to predict what could take place in your interview – and how to navigate situations where your job search takes longer than planned.

-Too many leaders wait to build an executive job search plan until they’re faced with employer changes or recruited before preparing themselves!
+Too many leaders wait to build an executive job search plan until they’re faced with a layoff or recruited!

 Outshine them with strategies that can help you claim the top spot at a new employer.